simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Nov 26-Nov 28 2025
+Radio Blackout Forecast for Nov 27-Nov 29 2025

-              Nov 26        Nov 27        Nov 28
+              Nov 27        Nov 28        Nov 29
 R1-R2           15%           15%           15%
 R3 or greater    1%            1%            1%

-Rationale: There is a slight chance for R1-2 (Minor-Moderate) radio blackouts due to M-class flare activity will remain through 28 Nov.
+Rationale: There is a slight chance for R1-R2 (Minor-Moderate) radio blackouts through 29 Nov.

 ```